Janwillem van de Wetering

-Jan Willem Lincoln van de Wetering (February 12, 1931 – July 4, 2008) was the author of a number of works in English and Dutch.
+Jan Willem Lincoln van de Wetering (February 12, 1931 – July 4, 2008) was a Dutch author who wrote a number of works in Dutch and English.
+His publications spanned detective fiction, children’s books and Zen philosophy.

 Biography

-Van de Wetering was born and raised in Rotterdam, but in later years he lived in South Africa, Japan, London, Colombia, Peru, Australia, Amsterdam and most recently in Surry, Maine, the setting of two of his Grijpstra and de Gier novels and his children's series about the porcupine "Hugh Pine".
+Van de Wetering was born and raised in Rotterdam, as the son of a rich businessman who dealt in a wide variety of commodities.
+In later years he lived in South Africa, Japan, London, Colombia, Peru, Australia, Amsterdam and in Surry, Maine, the setting of two of his Grijpstra and de Gier novels and his children's series about the porcupine "Hugh Pine".

 Van de Wetering studied Zen under the guidance of Oda Sessō, together with Walter Nowick, at Daitoku-ji in Kyoto.
 Van de Wetering lived a year in Daitoku-ji and half a year with Nowick outside the temple, and described his experiences in his book The Empty Mirror.
 The book includes an account of a visit to the monastery by Hugo Enomiya-Lassalle, describing his own mixed thoughts about this representative of what he deemed an old-fashioned religion.
+He wrote the first draft in 1958, and the second draft in the summer of 1960, but only wrote the book that was published in 10 days in 1970.
 Sōkō Morinaga, Walter Nowick's Dharma brother, wrote in Novice to Master about traditional practices at that time.